Erythema Annulare Centrifugum

 Medical Care

-Erythema annulare centrifugum (EAC) is usually self-limited.
-Topical steroids usually cause involution of the treated lesions, but they do not prevent the occurrence of new lesions or recurrence of the eruption.
-Systemic or injection steroid therapy is effective, but the eruption returns once these drugs are withdrawn.
-As previously mentioned, several cases of EAC have resolved once the underlying diseases were treated.
-Therefore, a search for and treatment of the underlying disorder is the primary therapy.
-However, an exhaustive workup for occult malignancy is not warranted because the relationship between EAC and cancer is not consistent.[40]
-Remember that no cause is found in most cases.
+Erythema annulare centrifugum (EAC) is typically self-limited.
+Topical steroids (eg, fluocinonide and hydrocortisone) usually cause involution of the treated lesions, but they do not prevent the occurrence of new lesions or recurrence of the eruption.
+Although systemic or injection steroid therapy (eg, with prednisone) is effective, the eruption returns once these drugs are withdrawn.
+Response has also been reported with roflumilast and upatacitinib.[42, 43]

-The patient's medications should be reviewed with particular attention to and discontinuation of the drugs known to be associated with EAC.
+The patient's medications should be reviewed with particular attention to and discontinuance of the drugs known to be associated with EAC.
 Recent additions to the patient's drug regimen should be eliminated, and the patient should be observed for signs of resolution.

 In a case of EAC associated with hypereosinophilic syndrome, the eruption resolved after treatment with ketoconazole, dapsone, and trimethoprim-sulfamethoxazole.[9]